ska-sa/katgpucbf/doc/fgpu.design.rst

 Queues
 ------
-The system consists of several components which run independently of each other - either via threads (C++ code) or Python's asyncio framework.
+The system consists of several components which run independently of each other - either via threads (spead2's C++ code) or Python's asyncio framework.
 The general pattern is that adjacent components are connected by a pair of queues: one carrying full buckets of data forward, and one returning free data.
 This approach allows all memory to be allocated up front.
 Slow components thus